If this is an emergency, call 911.

 The University seeks to create an environment where its students and employees are free, without fear of reprisal, to use its procedures to determine if there has been a violation of their civil rights.
 Any act of retaliation will result in appropriate disciplinary action.

 Retaliation is defined as any adverse action taken against a person participating in a protected activity because of their participation in that protected activity.
 Retaliation against an individual for alleging a violation of their civil rights, supporting a complainant, or for assisting in providing information relevant to a claim, is a serious violation of the this policy.
-Acts of alleged retaliation should be reported immediately to the Title IX Officer or Deputy Coordinators.
+Acts of alleged retaliation should be reported immediately to the Title IX Officer or Deputy Coordinator.
 For other acts of alleged retaliation, see Policy 13.19 Retaliation and Misconduct Reporting.

 D. Other Offenses